bestwebsoft/contact-form-wordpress-plugin/readme.txt

 * Ability to add Contact Form into a post.
 Ability to adjust displaying of the form via shortcode is added.

 == Upgrade Notice ==

+= V3.78 =
+We updated all functionality for wordpress 3.9.1.
+The French language file is updated.
+The Spanish language file is added.
+We fixed the bug of loading the user's list ( We have limited the list "The user's email address" on the settings page to the lowest role - author ).

 = V3.77 =
 We updated all functionality for wordpress 3.9.
 We fixed the bug of db table creation.
 The Ukrainian language file is updated.
 Screenshots are updated.